junobuild/examples/rust/json/README.md

 An example that showcases how to generate and upload JSON files to the Storage in Serverless Functions on Juno.

+## What to expect

+When testing this demo, each time you add a note through the frontend, a serverless function should be triggered to deduplicate it in the storage as JSON data and update a list of all notes, which is also stored as JSON.

 ## Getting started

 ```bash